-The Smiths Creek Depot stood on the Grand Trunk Western Railway about ten miles southwest of Port Huron, Michigan.
+The Smiths Creek Depot stood on the Grand Trunk Western Railway about nine miles southwest of Port Huron, Michigan.
 The railroad station was a center of 19th century small-town life.
 More than a place to catch a train, the depot was where customers sent and received packages and telegrams, caught up on the latest news, and shared gossip.

 Factory-built buggies made the pleasures of carriage ownership affordable for a new group of people.
 Whether in town or on the farm, people loved these inexpensive, lightweight vehicles.
 The piano box buggy -- named for its resemblance to 19th-century square pianos -- was the most popular of all.
 Buggy owners quickly became accustomed to the freedom and control offered by personal vehicles.